Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 #### 7.2 Annotate genes

 Annotate predicted genes using NR protein database and Diamond.
-The NR database is compiled by the NCBI (National Center for Biotechnology Information) as a protein database for BLAST searches.
+The NR database is compiled by the NCBI (National Center for Biotechnology Information) as a non-redundant database for BLAST searches.
 It contains non-identical sequences from GenBank CDS translations, PDB, Swiss-Prot, PIR, and PRF.

 ##### 7.2.1 Database set up

 The steps below only need to be performed once per database.
 If you already have access to a recent NR database on Gadi, you may skip downloading.
 If that database has also been formatted with diamond `makedb` you can skip that step also, and proceed to BLASTP, ensuring you specify the correct database location.

-If you need to download, first specifiy a download location (with at least 200 GB free) in the below script at the `database_dir` variable, and then submit:
+If you need to download, first specify a download location with at least ~1 TB GB free; the database is large (and continually growing) and we require space for a .gz copy, an unzipped copy and a diamond-formatted copy.
+Update the download location in the below script at the `database_dir` variable, and then submit:

 ```
 qsub ./Scripts/download_nr_database.pbs